Dangerous Men: Production and release

-Director-producer-writer John S. Rad was a trained architect who had worked in film production in Iran.
-He fled the revolution in 1979, and began auditions for his first American project in 1984.
-There was a screening of a 'finished' version of the film as early as 1985, but work continued on and off for the next two decades.
+Director–producer–writer John S. Rad was a trained architect who had worked in film production in Iran.
+He fled the revolution in 1979 and began auditions for his first American project in 1984.
+A 'finished' version of the film was screened as early as 1985, but work continued on and off for the next two decades.
 The film was not released until 2005, when Rad paid for a week-long run in five Los Angeles theaters.
 At least one person saw the film three times.

 Dangerous Men was re-released in 2015 by Drafthouse Films.

 Reception

-On Rotten Tomatoes, the film has a 50% approval rating, based on 10 reviews.
 In a scathing review, Frank Scheck of The Hollywood Reporter noted, "In his handling his multiple assignments Rad shows no discernible talent for any of them.
 The pacing is bizarre (at one point there's a long belly dancing interlude, for no apparent reason); the dialogue is laughably atrocious; the production values are non-existent; the acting is embarrassing; the fight scenes are ineptly staged, with loud sound effects failing to compensate for the fact that no blows are landed; and the synthesizer-heavy musical score sounds left over from a '70s porn film."
 But the review also stated the film "is sure to become an instant cult classic."

+Matt Fagerholm of RogerEbert.com gave the film zero out of four stars and wrote, "Bad acting, bad writing, bad directing, bad music, bad sound and bad fight choreography can only take a film so far.
+A film must be entertaining on its own terms in order to be worth recommending, and Dangerous Men is, for the most part, a bore.
+That won't stop midnight audiences from loving every frame of this moldy cheese-fest, but as Tommy Wiseau so indelibly noted, 'Love is blind.'"

+Conversely, Katie Rife of The A.V.
+Club gave it a B+ and wrote, "Ridiculous, artless, and wildly entertaining, Dangerous Men is more than the sum of its fascinatingly misguided parts, although it will take a special sort of moviegoer to truly appreciate (or endure, depending on your perspective) its charms.
+Its instant cult-classic status is all but assured."